Abraarkhan/Java_Algorithms/README.md

 # <div align="center"> Java Algorithms </div>

-Java Algorithms is a set of good solutions to CP questions in Java.
+<div align="center">Java Algorithms is a set of good solutions of CP questions in Java.</div>

 ## Usage